natenka/pyneng-book-en/docs/source/book/23_oop_special_methods/str_repr.rst

     In [13]: repr(ip1)
     Out[13]: '<__main__.IPAddress object at 0xb4e40c8c>'

-Method __repr__ is responsible for this display and it should also return a string, but it would return a string by copying which you can get an instance of a class:
+Method ``__repr__`` is responsible for this output and it should also return a string, but it would return a string by copying which you can get an instance of a class:

 .. code:: python